Jyoti Deshpande

-Jyoti Deshpande is an Indian film producer, and President - Jio Studios (Media & Content Business - Reliance Industries Ltd).
-She is also the former CEO of Viacom 18 and before that she was the Group CEO and managing director of Eros International.
+Jyoti Deshpande is an Indian film producer and media executive.
+She is currently serving as the President of Media and Content Business at Reliance Industries and CEO of Jio Studios.
+She is the former CEO of Viacom 18 and managing director of Eros International.
 Jyoti is also the former co-chair of the Media & Entertainment Committee, FICCI.

-She has been featured in Fortune India as well as Business Today's 50 Most Powerful Women in Business lists.
+She has been featured in Fortune India as well as Business Today's 50 Most Powerful Women in Business.

 Early life and education

-Deshpande was born in 1972 in Mumbai, India.

-She earned a Bachelor of Commerce and Economics degree from Narsee Monjee College of Commerce and Economics.
-She gave tuitions during college to finance her education and went on to do MBA in 1993, from Mumbai University's SP Jain Institute of Management and Research.
+Born in Mumbai into a Marathi family, Deshpande earned a Bachelor of Commerce and Economics degree from Narsee Monjee College of Commerce and Economics.
+She provided tuition to students during college to finance her education and went on to do an MBA in 1993, from the S. P. Jain Institute of Management and Research in Mumbai.

 Career

-After finishing MBA, Jyoti Deshpande acquired a position with Mindshare Media, a UK-based firm.
+After finishing her MBA, Deshpande acquired a position with Mindshare Media, a UK-based firm.
 She was a senior consultant at that time.
 She then was the Sales & Marketing Head for the Zee Network.
 She went to work for James Walter Thompson, an advertising firm, after working for Zee.
 She was a senior management team member that formed the B4U Television Network between 1999 and 2001.
-In 2018, she joined Reliance Industries as president of Media Platform & Content and reported directly to Mukesh Ambani.
+In 2018, she joined Reliance Industries as president of Media Platform & Content owned by Mukesh Ambani.
 She is the former CEO of Viacom 18 Media Pvt.
-Ltd. She was formerly the Group CEO and managing director of Eros International.
+Ltd and Group CEO and managing director of Eros International.

-She is also President of Reliance Industries Limited Media and Content Business.